University Administrative Policies

 3.3.
 Segregation of Duties

 Duties for receiving and recording monies must be segregated.
-No single employee should be in a position that allows the employee to both receive money and record the payment into the financial system.
-This segregation of duties preserves responsibility and accountability and is necessary to ensure that a person who has access to monies cannot conceal a fraud or error.
-When the size of a department does not allow for proper segregation of duties, the University Controller's Office or HSC Senior Executive Officer for Finance and Administration, as appropriate, will provide assistance in designing a system that ensures adequate internal control.
+No single employee should be in a position that allows the employee to both receive money and record the payment into the University’s financial accounting system.
+This segregation of duties preserves responsibility and accountability and is necessary to ensure that a person who has access to monies cannot conceal fraud or error.
+When the size of a department does not allow for proper segregation of duties, the University Controller's Office or HSC Senior Executive Officer for Finance and Administration, as appropriate, will provide assistance in designing a system that ensures adequate internal controls.

 3.3.1.
 Duties of the Employee Accepting Monies